-- Here you will find the fields that need completed in order to be able to send the signature request by email and the button for the activation of the TextLink/Email function
+- Here you will find the fields that need to be completed in order to be able to send the signature request by email and the button for the activation of the TextLink/Email function

-🖐 Note: You must be running the software as administrator.
+🖐 Note: You must be running the software as an administrator.

-- Activate Textlink: When you activate texlink you will received two notifications from the system.
-The first one, is in reference to the SendText.dll registration file, and the second one, in reference to the Mscomctl.ocx registration file and both of them should show a succeed message.
+- Activate Textlink: When you activate textlink you will receive two notifications from the system.
+The first one is in reference to the SendText.dll registration file, and the second one, is in reference to the Mscomctl.ocx registration file and both of them should show a succeed message.

-🖐 Note: You will need to activate texlink for all and each one of the computers that will use the remote signature feature.
+🖐 Note: You will need to activate textlink for all and each one of the computers that will use the remote signature feature.

 Example of how the notifications before described will look like:

-🖐 Note: The path that the image is showing could be different on your system because it is relative to the location were you installed the software.
+🖐 Note: The path that the image is showing could be different on your system because it is relative to the location where you installed the software.

 3. Store the signed documents.